unbohn/sbg-vswir-l2b-hydrology-snow-physics/docs/ATBD_snow_spectral_and_broadband_albedo.md

 **Key Points:**

 - Collection of snow retrieval algorithms to support the SBG VSWIR snow physics suite
-- Includes snow fractional cover and grain size estimation plus calculation of snow albedo
+- Includes estimation of snow spectral and broadband albedo
 - Presents candidate EMIT scenes as highlights for potential snow applications

 **Version:** 1.0